Teacher Advisor With Watson

 The Before State

 I joined the team at a pivotal, transitional time in our product's life cycle.
 With nearly 300 users on the beta product, TA was little more than a proof of concept.
-When I joined, the tool had the promise of doing a lot for teachers, but didn't actually fulfill their needs.
+The tool promised to do a lot for teachers, but didn't actually fulfill their needs.
 We were delivering on our promise of offering the best free, vetted pedagogical resources.
 Unfortunately, that wealth of content was very hard to access.

-I was tasked with assembling a design team and crafting a product vision and strategy that could lead us to 10,000 users by the end of the year.
-It was an ambitious goal for a product that at the time had very little definition, traction or plan for how to get there.
+I was tasked with assembling a design team and crafting a product vision and strategy that could lead us to over 10,000 users by the end of the year.
+It was an ambitious goal for a product that at the time had very little definition, traction or plan for the future.

 Finding Content on the Old Teacher Advisor